Ed Cooley: 2022–23 season

 In his twelfth and final season with Providence, Cooley was tasked with replacing major role players from the year prior.
 Forwards Nate Watson, Justin Minaya & Noah Horchler - as well as guard Al Durham - graduated, and sharpshooter AJ Reeves declared for the NBA Draft.
 Cooley recruited Kentucky transfer Bryce Hopkins, South Carolina transfer Devin Carter, and Louisville graduate transfer Noah Locke - all of whom made immediate impacts.
 Cooley led the Friars to an overall record of 21–12, and went 13–7 in Big East play to finish in fifth place.
 Providence was eliminated by the UConn Huskies in the first round of the Big East tournament, and was awarded an at-large bid as an eleven-seed in the 2023 NCAA Tournament.
 The Friars were eliminated by #6 Kentucky in the first round.

 On March 20, 2023, Cooley accepted an offer to become the new head coach of the Georgetown Hoyas men's basketball team.
-His decision to leave Providence prompted intense backlash from students and fans that was described as "racially charged, abusive and intrusive" in a lawsuit filed against the school by a former employee of the athletic department.
+Cooley's decision to leave Providence prompted intense backlash from students and fans that was described in a lawsuit by a former employee of the school's athletic department as "racially charged, abusive and intrusive."